estelle/flexbox/draft/04_flex_examples.md

       box-sizing: border-box;
     }

-it would have caused all the links to be the exact same width.
-This would not have looked good if at 80% width with four links, or dropping onto two lines with six links.
+all the links to be the exact same width -- 20% of the parent.
+This looks perfect if we have exactly 5 links, but isn't robust: adding or dropping a link would ruin the layout.

-With all the links set to `flex: auto;`, the extra space available when all the content is accounted for, is divided equally among the links.
-With all the links having the same growth and shrink factors, the if all the links had the same amount of left and right padding, with the "padding" width changing dynamically based on the available space, shrinking to appear as if a negative padding were set if there isn't enough room for all the links..

 Remember, when flex basis is `0`, the available space of the container (not just the extra space), is distributed proportionally based on the growth factors present.
 This is not what we want in this case.
 We want the longer content to take up more space than the shorter content.
 In the case of `flex-basis: auto;`, the **extra space** is distributed proportionally based on the flex growth factors.

+With all the links set to `flex: auto;`, the extra space available when all the content is accounted for, is divided equally among the links.
+All the links have the same growth and shrink factors.
+The links in the <nav> will look like they all have equal left and right padding, with the "padding" changing dynamically based on the available space.

 #### Wider screen layout

-For devices with limited real estate, we wanted to content to appear before the links, aside, nav and footer.
-When we have more real estate available, we want the navigation bar to follow the header, and the article and aside to share the main area, side-by-side.
+For devices with limited real estate, we want to content to appear before the links, aside, nav and footer.
+When we have more real estate available, we want the navigation bar to be directly below the header, and the article and aside to share the main area, side-by-side.

 While all the CSS for the responsive layout change is posted above, the important lines include: